cafebazaar/react-native-poolakey/README.md

 `connect`/`disconnect` on mount/unmount hooks.

 ### purchaseProduct(productId: string): Promise&lt;PurchaseResult&gt;
-Surchase a product, bazaar starts payment flow automatically.
+Purchase a product, bazaar starts payment flow automatically.

 ### consumeProduct(purchaseToken: string): Promise&lt;void&gt;
 If your product is consumable, you can call `consumeProduct` whenever you see fit.
 To